theimpactfulcompany/.github/profile/README.md

 ### 🔗 What's Protocol?

 A dashboard.
 A content library.
 A software development kit.
 An application programming interface.
 What more is there to ask?
-Protocol is your all-in-one API and dashboard, for managing not only your Depth account, but Depth services such as Esmerelda.
+Protocol is your all-in-one API and dashboard, for managing not only your account, but Hyper platform services including Hyperform, Hyperactive, Hypervisor for Business

-### ✨ What's is the Otherworld and Otherverse?
+### ✨ What's the Otherworld?

 [`download - store`](https://apps.microsoft.com/store/detail/9P77VDX8H2KV)